 Interaction Process Automation

 Interaction Process Automation (IPA) is a communications-based process automation system that manages business processes by routing work items to qualified and available members of your organization in a defined and controlled manner.

 For example, a customer could place an order, service request, loan application, or insurance claim by completing a form on your company website.
-Or, an agent could take preliminary information over the phone and start the appropriate process.
+Or, an agent could take preliminary information over the phone and launch the appropriate process.
 IPA then routes the form to the first available agent who is qualified to process it or to the most appropriate workgroup queue.
-Work items routed to you appear in My Interactions view, just like any other ACD-routed interaction.
+This form appears as a work item in the agent’s My Work Items view or in the appropriate workgroup queue, just like any other ACD-routed interaction.
 If an agent does not pick up the work item (form) within a defined period of time, CIC routes it to the next available and qualified agent or workgroup.
 After an agent picks up the work item and completes the necessary task for processing it, IPA could then forward the application to an available supervisor for approval.

 If your PureConnect administrator assigns you the appropriate license and user rights in Interaction Administrator, you can: